fa15073/big/start.md

   *Say each word aloud*.
 This is the first important step to complete mastery.
 As you hear a word in your own voice, think of its meaning.
 Are you quite clear about it?
 If not, reinforce your learning by rereading the explanatory paragraph or paragraphs.

 Can you pronounce the words?
-1. egoist  EE'-gö-ist
+1. egoist    EE'-g$\bar o$-ist
-2. egotist  EE'-gö-tist
+2. egotist    EE'-g$\bar o$-tist
-3. altruist  AL'-tr6ö-ist
+3. altruist    AL'-tr$\bar {oo}$-ist
 4. introvert    IN'-trə-vurt'
 5. extrovert    EKS'-trə-vurt'
-6. ambivert  AM'-ba-vurt'
+6. ambivert    AM'-bə-vurt'

 *See Introduction, Section 2, Master the pronunciation system.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4ODMzMDI0NTcsMTYzNDk2NDIwNiwyMD
+eyJoaXN0b3J5IjpbLTY0MzM1NjIwOCwxNjM0OTY0MjA2LDIwOD
-gyMjk5OTIyXX0=
+IyOTk5MjJdfQ==
 -->